PrismLauncher/PrismLauncher/README.md

 - A full list of packages is available [here](https://jenkins.swurl.xyz/job/PolyMC/lastSuccessfulBuild/artifact/).
 - Last build status: https://jenkins.swurl.xyz/job/PolyMC/lastBuild/
-- [Linux (AMD64) System](https://jenkins.swurl.xyz/job/PolyMC/lastSuccessfulBuild/artifact/lin64-system.tar.zst) - this is a SYSTEM package that is intended to be installed via a package manager.
-This CAN NOT be used as a portable application!
+- [Linux (AMD64) System](https://jenkins.swurl.xyz/job/PolyMC/lastSuccessfulBuild/artifact/lin64-system.tar.zst) - this is a generic system package intended to be used as a base for making distro-specific packages.
-- [Windows (32-bit)](https://jenkins.swurl.xyz/job/PolyMC/lastSuccessfulBuild/artifact/win32.zip) - this is a PORTABLE package.
+- [Windows (32-bit)](https://jenkins.swurl.xyz/job/PolyMC/lastSuccessfulBuild/artifact/win32.zip) - this is a portable package, you can extract it anywhere and run it.
 This package needs testing.
 - MacOS currently does not have any packages.
 We are still working on setting up MacOS packaging.

 ### Building